Budapest: Parks and gardens

 Budapest has many municipal parks and most have playgrounds for children and seasonal activities like skating in the winter and boating in the summer.
 Access from the city center is quick and easy with the Millennium Underground.
-Budapest has a complex park system, with various lands operated by the Budapest City Gardening Ltd.

-The wealth of greenspace afforded by Budapest's parks is further augmented by a network of open spaces containing forest, streams, and lakes that are set aside as natural areas which lie not far from the inner city, including the Budapest Zoo and Botanical Garden (established in 1866) in the City Park.
+Budapest has a complex park system, with various lands operated by the Budapest City Gardening Ltd. The wealth of greenspace afforded by Budapest's parks is further augmented by a network of open spaces containing forest, streams, and lakes that are set aside as natural areas which lie not far from the inner city, including the Budapest Zoo and Botanical Garden (established in 1866) in the City Park.

 The most notable and popular parks in Budapest are the City Park which was established in 1751 (302 acres) along with Andrássy Avenue, the Margaret Island in the Danube (238 acres), the People's Park, the Római Part, and the Kopaszi Dam.

 The Buda Hills also offer a variety of outdoor activities and views.
 A place frequented by locals is Normafa, offering activities for all seasons.
-With a modest ski run, it is also used by skiers and snow boarders – if there is enough snowfall in winter.
+With a modest ski run, it is also used by skiers and snowboarders – if there is enough snowfall in winter.